magento/devdocs/guides/v1.0/m2devgde/config/config_depen-injec.md

 (A second type of depedency injection, *method injection*, is discussed later in this topic.)

-The <a href="https://github.com/magento/magento2/blob/master/lib/internal/Magento/Framework/ObjectManager/ObjectManager.php" target="_blank">object manager</a> specifies the dependency environment.
+The <a href="{{ site.mage2000url }}blob/master/lib/internal/Magento/Framework/ObjectManager/ObjectManager.php" target="_blank">object manager</a> specifies the dependency environment.
 It's a separate object to avoid having to repeat the same code over and over again.

 ## Terms Used